 Finding and supporting children’s positive motives during these challenging times

 Encouraging a healthy, positive sense of self and identity in the context of a dominant culture

 Developing positive communications and problem-solving skills

-Parent and Youth Group Sessions and Parent Coaching take place at our conveniently located Oak Park office.
+Once we are able to meet in-person, the groups sessions and parent coaching will take place at our conveniently located Oak Park office.

 Smart Love Family Services

 Oak Park, IL 60304

 To speak directly with our group coordinator, please contact: